bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 4. The mining pool's current target threshold for accepting shares.

-Using the coinbase transaction received, the mining software adds a nonce to the coinbase extra nonce field, hashes the coinbase transaction, and adds the hash to the received parts of the merkle tree.
+Using the generation transaction received, the mining software adds a nonce to the coinbase extra nonce field, hashes the generation transaction, and adds the hash to the received parts of the merkle tree.
 The tree is hashed as necessary to create a merkle root, which is added to the block header information received.
-Whenever the extra nonce field needs to be changed, the mining software updates and re-hashes the coinbase transaction, rebuilds the merkle root, and updates the header merkle root field.
+Whenever the extra nonce field needs to be changed, the mining software updates and re-hashes the generation transaction, rebuilds the merkle root, and updates the header merkle root field.

 Unlike `getblocktemplate`, miners using Stratum cannot inspect or add